woman and her daughter planning budget at home

 Do the same increases apply to service charges?

 Service charges are calculated differently and are based on what it costs us to deliver the services we provide.
 We have done everything we can to minimise these charges.
-The full breakdown of costs is included in the rent letter sent to all tenants.
+Customers who pay a service charge will find the breakdown of costs included in the letter sent to them so they can understand what the payments cover.

 What can I do if I can’t afford the increase?